Sami-Souissi/Enigma_APP/README.md

 # Enigma App

-The Enigma App is a cutting-edge demonstration of Enigma's exceptional technological prowess and innovative solutions.
-Designed by our dedicated team of experts, this app showcases the limitless potential of our company's services.
+The Enigma App is a cutting-edge demonstration of Enigma's exceptional technological prowess and innovative solutions.This app showcases the limitless potential of our company's services.

 ## Preview
 ![Enigma App](./Preview/thumb.gif)